sagarcmd/Google_Project_Management_Certificate/README.md

 <br>
 Setting SMART goals and defining clear success criteria are essential for effective project management.
 The key is to practice and refine these skills to ensure successful planning and execution.
 Here some points i can learn from this: <br>
 <bold> </bold>
-<bold> Define Specific and Measurable Goals:</bold> Apply the S.M.A.R.T. method: Specific, Measurable, Achievable, Relevant, Time-bound.
+<strong> Define Specific and Measurable Goals:</strong> Apply the S.M.A.R.T. method: Specific, Measurable, Achievable, Relevant, Time-bound.
 Answer key questions: Who, What, Why, When.
 Track progress to measure impact against well-defined goals.
 <br>
-<bold>Choose Accurate Metrics: </bold> Set realistic goals using relevant data, balancing attainability with ambition to avoid demotivation.
+<strong>Choose Accurate Metrics: </strong> Set realistic goals using relevant data, balancing attainability with ambition to avoid demotivation.
 <br>
-<bold>Define Project Scope:</bold> Detail scope with target audience, complexity, timeline, budget, and resources.
+<strong>Define Project Scope:</strong> Detail scope with target audience, complexity, timeline, budget, and resources.
 Regularly review and adjust to stay on track.
 Clearly manage project boundaries and expectations.
 <br>
-<bold>Manage Scope Creep: </bold> Ensure stakeholder visibility, set clear expectations, define processes before approval, understand project details, and maintain boundaries.
+<strong>Manage Scope Creep: </strong> Ensure stakeholder visibility, set clear expectations, define processes before approval, understand project details, and maintain boundaries.
 <br>
-<bold> Prioritize and Adapt:</bold> Apply triple constraint model (scope, time, cost) to assess changes.
+<strong> Prioritize and Adapt:</strong> Apply triple constraint model (scope, time, cost) to assess changes.
 Understand priorities, make informed decisions, consult stakeholders for significant changes' approval.
 <br>
-<bold>Define Success Criteria: </bold> Prioritize measurements, deliverables, budget, and schedules while establishing quantifiable success criteria.
+<strong>Define Success Criteria: </strong> Prioritize measurements, deliverables, budget, and schedules while establishing quantifiable success criteria.
 Make sure the expectations of the stakeholders are clear.
 Monitor progress all the way through the project's life cycle.
 <br>

 # Risk Management
 <br>
 Risk management is the process of recognizing and assessing possible risks and problems, dealing with them on a regular basis, and developing strategies to lessen their effects.
 It also emphasizes how crucial it is to plan ahead, record decisions made during risk assessment, and notify stakeholders of hazards in an efficient manner.
 Project managers can guarantee the success of their projects, feel more confident when problems arise, and better prepare for the unknown by practicing risk management. <br>
 <bold> </bold>
-<bold> Benefits of Risk Management:</bold> Prevents failure, achieves goals and timelines, increases flexibility for adjustments, and reduces the impact of issues by focusing on project benefits.
+<strong> Benefits of Risk Management:</strong> Prevents failure, achieves goals and timelines, increases flexibility for adjustments, and reduces the impact of issues by focusing on project benefits.
 <br>
-<bold> Identifying and Assessing Risks:</bold> Brainstorm for risk ideas without judgment.
+<strong> Identifying and Assessing Risks:</strong> Brainstorm for risk ideas without judgment.
 Assess risks by estimating likelihood and impact.
 Prioritize using a probability and impact matrix.
 <br>
-<bold> Common Types of Risks:</bold> Likelihood (high/low).
+<strong> Common Types of Risks:</strong> Likelihood (high/low).
 Impact: Severity (high/low).
 Consider time, budget, and scope risks.
 External risks are beyond control (e.g., environmental, legal).
 Identify and address single points of failure.
 <br>
-<bold> Mitigating Risks:</bold> Reduce the risk of single points of failure by using redundancy or backups.
+<strong> Mitigating Risks:</strong> Reduce the risk of single points of failure by using redundancy or backups.
 To avoid delays, make a plan for job dependencies.
 Consider and foresee dangers in a proactive manner.
 <br>
-<bold> Documenting and Communicating Risks: </bold>Make a documented strategic risk management plan.
+<strong> Documenting and Communicating Risks: </strong>Make a documented strategic risk management plan.
 Keep a risk registry with a list of hazards and ways to mitigate them.
 To ensure transparency, distribute the plan to the relevant parties for alignment.
 <br>